jakubcerveny/gilbert-paper/notes/Notes.md

 * [Voxel Compression - Space-Filling Curves](https://eisenwave.github.io/voxel-compression-docs/rle/space_filling_curves.html)
 * ["On the metric properties of discrete space-filling curves" by C. Gotsman  and M. Lindenbaum](https://www.researchgate.net/publication/5567343_On_the_metric_properties_of_discrete_space-filling_curves)
 * "Space-filling Curves and a Measure of Coherence" by D. Voorhies
+* "Locality and bounding-box quality of two-dimensional space-ﬁlling curves" by H. Haverkort and F. Walderveen